euruko2012/call-for-proposals/matteo_collina-enter_the_app_era_with_ruby_on_rails/README.md

 I’ve worked across a wide range of technologies
 (Java, Ruby, Javascript, Node.js) applying them to various industries (bank, turism, real estate).
-In 2011 I held a speach about mobile web development with Sencha Touch and Ruby at the [WhyMCA](http://www.whymca.org) and [RubyDay.it](http://rubyday.it) conferences.
+In 2011 I held a talk about mobile web development with Sencha Touch and Ruby at the [WhyMCA](http://www.whymca.org) and [RubyDay.it](http://rubyday.it) conferences.
 I'm also one of the organizers of the [RubyDay.it](http://rubyday.it) conference.